dipankar252/Solo-leveling-reawakening-Full-M-D-a-in-H-e-/README.md

 - **480p**: The perfect middle ground for those who want good video quality while saving some storage space.
 Suitable for most devices.
 - **1080p**: The highest resolution available for those who want to enjoy every detail in Full HD.
 If you have a large screen or prefer the best quality, this is the recommended option.

-All options are available for **free download** and can be accessed from the [Vegamovies Free](https://vegamovies.com/) website.
+All options are available for **free download** and can be accessed from the [Anime4U]([http://netflix.anime4u.store/posts/solo-leveling-reawakening-2024/) website.
 Whether you're looking to download for offline viewing or stream online, you'll find the appropriate links below for easy access.

 ---